Aluminum etching

 The copper either plates onto the board or it clumps and falls to the bottom of the tank making a mess.
 The copper can be removed with nitric acid but salt and/or HCl seem to etch unevenly along the grain of the aluminum.
 The phosphoric/acetic/nitric blends seem to work much better but are more dangerous, being concentrated acid with little water.

-A. I have read through this website and have seen that some printmakers use hydrofluoric acid (HF) and sulphuric acid (H2SO4 as part of the mordant brew to etch Al, Zn and Cu plates.
+I have read through this website and have seen that some printmakers use hydrofluoric acid (HF) and sulfuric acid (H2SO4) as part of the mordant brew to etch Al, Zn and Cu plates.
 DO NOT ON ANY ACCOUNT EVER USE HF which is so corrosive that it will dissolve GLASS.
-And there really isn't any need to use the extremely dangerous sulphuric (far more dangerous than other common mineral acids) either - there are plenty of other options.
+And there really isn't any need to use the extremely dangerous sulfuric (far more dangerous than other common mineral acids) either - there are plenty of other options.

 Careful when using ferric chloride to etch Al - it might explode in your face, so do tests outdoors to start with.
-Excellent for spit biting!
-Caustic soda ditto.
+Excellent for "spit biting"! caustic soda ⇦liquid caustic soda in bulk on

 - Edgware, Middlesex, United Kingdom

-Q. Is it possible to make a aluminium nameplate by etching with caustic soda?
+Q. Is it possible to make an aluminium nameplate by etching with caustic soda ⇦liquid caustic soda in bulk on

 Applying the text with a laserprinter.